The privacy of your data is important to us.

 Third Parties and data storage

 ProofHub uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run ProofHub.
-The current list of vendors is available upon request.
+We also partner with various third-party vendors to gather relevant data that helps us deliver marketing and advertising content relevant to the interests of our users.

 When you cancel your account, we’ll ensure that nothing is stored on our servers past 15 days.
 Anything you delete on your account while it’s active will also be purged within 15 days (deleted data stays in the trash can for 15 days, unless the trash can is emptied manually and data gets purged immediately).